|Peggy Chang, CRC Director & Associate Dean of the College|

 My advice for first years and sophomores is to make building a community of support a priority — learning is relational; and, don't forget to stop and smell the roses.

-My favorite place to study and hang out is the BCSC.
+My favorite place to study is the Sciences Library, and my favorite place to hang out is the Quiet Green (sitting on a blanket).

 |Aryana Javaheri '20, DUG and TiA Co-Coordinator|